alainamstutz/CRTs-with-baseline-period/CRT_baseline_period.md

 # Estimated power based on 1000 replications.
 p_values <- mclapply(1:1000, function(x) replicate(), mc.cores = 8) # I have max.
 8 cores for parallel computation

-# Calculate the proportion of replications where the p-value is less than 0.05
 mean(unlist(p_values) < 0.05)
 ```